zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

 1. Setup the Arduino Yún board and connect it to WiFi.
 Obtain its IP address and password.
 2. Make sure your computer is connected to the same network (local IP address range).
+3. Download the AWS IoT CA file from [here](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem).
-3. Put your AWS IoT CA file, private key and certificate into `./certs`.
+4. Put your AWS IoT CA file, private key and certificate into `AWS-IoT-Arduino-Yun-SDK/certs`.
-4. Modify `mySCP.sh` and `mySETUP.sh` and replace `[your_boards_IP]` with your board’s IP address and `[your_boards_IP]` with your password (default for Arduino Yún: “arduino”).
+5. Under `AWS-IoT-Arduino-Yun-SDK`, Modify `mySCP.sh` and `mySETUP.sh` and replace `[your_boards_IP]` with your board’s IP address and `[your_boards_IP]` with your password (default for Arduino Yún: “arduino”).
-5. Open a terminal, change directory to `AWS-IoT-Arduino-Yun-SDK-Package`.
+6. Open a terminal, cd to `AWS-IoT-Arduino-Yun-SDK`.
 Do `chmod 755 mySCP.sh` and execute it as `./mySCP.sh`.
+	This will upload the python code and keys, CA files and certificates to openWRT running on the more powerful microcontroller on you Arduino Yún board.
-6. Under the same directory, do `chmod 755 mySETUP.sh` and execute it as `./mySETUP.sh`.
+7. In the same directory, do `chmod 755 mySETUP.sh` and execute it as `./mySETUP.sh`.
+	This will download and install libraries for openWRT to implement the necessary scripting environment as well as communication protocols.

-  Step 6 can take 15-20 minutes for the device to download and install the required packages (distribute, python-openssl, pip, paho-mqtt).
+  Step 7 can take 15-20 minutes for the device to download and install the required packages (distribute, python-openssl, pip, paho-mqtt).

   NOTE: Do NOT close the terminal before the script finished, otherwise you have to start over with step 6.
-Make sure you are in your local terminal before repeating step 6.
+Make sure you are in your local terminal before repeating step 7.

-7. Copy and paste `./AWS-IoT-Arduino-Yun-SDK` folder into Arduino libraries that was installed with your Arduino SDK installation.
+8. Copy and paste `AWS-IoT-Arduino-Yun-SDK/AWS-IoT-Arduino-Yun-Library` folder into Arduino libraries that was installed with your Arduino SDK installation.
 For Mac OS default, it should be under `Documents/Arduino/libraries`.
-8. Restart the Arduino IDE if it was running during the installation.
+9. Restart the Arduino IDE if it was running during the installation.
 You should be able to see the AWS IoT examples in the Examples folder in your IDE.

-### Windows
+### Installation on Windows

 Before proceeding to the following steps, please make sure that you have `Putty` and `WinSCP` installed on your PC.
+If you prefer to use other tools for SSH-ing into your Arduino Yún board and transferring files, you will have to adjust the steps below according to your tools.
-`Putty` can be found [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+`Putty` can be downloaded from [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
-`WinSCP` can be found [here](http://winscp.net/eng/download.php).
+`WinSCP` can be downloaded from [here](http://winscp.net/eng/download.php).

 1. Setup the Arduino Yún Cloud board and connect it to WiFi.
 Obtain its IP address and password.
 2. Make sure your PC is connected to the same network (local IP address range).
+3. Download the AWS IoT CA file from [here](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem).
-3. Put your AWS IoT CA file, private key and certificate into `./certs`.
+4. Put your AWS IoT CA file, private key and certificate into `AWS-IoT-Arduino-Yun-SDK/certs`.
-4. Start WinSCP and upload `./certs` folder and `aws_iot_mqtt_client.py` to `/root` on the board.
+5. Start WinSCP and upload `AWS-IoT-Arduino-Yun-SDK/certs` folder and `AWS-IoT-Arduino-Yun-SDK/aws_iot_mqtt_client.py` to `/root` on the board.
-5. Use Putty to ssh into OpenWRT on your board and execute the following command:
+6. Use Putty to ssh into OpenWRT on your board and execute the following commands to install the necessary libraries:

 		opkg update
 		opkg install distribute